theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/tablecdc.md

 ### Requirements

+- SAP version 7.40 SP05 or higher.
-The installation of the custom function modules Z_THEO_DELETE_LOG_ENTRIES and Z_THEO_READ_TABLE is mandatory.
+- The installation of the custom function modules Z_THEO_DELETE_LOG_ENTRIES and Z_THEO_READ_TABLE is mandatory.
 The SAP transport requests for the installation is provided in the installation directory `C:\ProgramFiles\[XtractProduct]\ABAP\`, see [Custom function module for TableCDC](./sap-customizing/custom-function-module-for-tablecdc).

 <!---
 - Access to the SAP authority object `S_TABU_NAM ACTVT=02` must be granted.
-- SAP version x.xx or higher.

 - The SAP user must have the right to create SAP Tables, see [SAP Connection - Authentication](./getting-started/sap-connection#authentication).
 - Access to the designated authority objects (RFC) in SAP, see [SAP User Rights: Table](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table) must be granted.
 -->